Iridescent: A Framework Enabling Online System Implementation Specialization: Design

-\sys by default inserts a runtime check called a specialization guard for an enabled specialization point.
-The guard can be disabled by the policy.
-The specialization check ensures that the condition for using the specialized version of the code holds during execution.
-For this, specializer inserts code to perform an early exit from the specialized version of the code on check failure by throwing an exception.
-The JIT's trampoline function catches the thrown exceptions and re-routes the control flow to the original non-specialized version of the function transparently without exposing the exception to the fixed code.
+\sys inserts a runtime check called a specialization guard for each enabled specialization point.
+The policy can disable this guard for individual points.
+The specialization guard ensures that the specialization conditions for generated code holds during execution.
+For this, the specializer inserts an early exit from the specialized version of the code on guard failure by throwing an exception.
+The \sys trampoline function catches these exceptions and re-routes control to the original non-specialized version of the function transparently without exposing the exception to the fixed code.

-\fakepara{Restoring state and side effects.}To ensure correct restoration of the state, the specializer will call a user-defined cleanup function for reversing any side-effects before throwing the exception.
-It is critical to note here that not all side-effects are reversible (\eg sending a packet to a neighbor), so \sys performs a best-effort clean-up.
+\fakepara{Restoring state and side effects.}To ensure correct restoration of the state, the specializer will call a developer-defined cleanup function for reversing any side-effects before throwing the exception.
+It is critical to note here that not all side-effects are reversible (\eg sending a packet to a neighbor), so \sys leaves the developer with the necessary control.